-He remains one goal away from becoming the 13th American-born player to score 400 NHL goals after coming close Monday.
-A challenge by Toronto coach Sheldon Keefe overturned a would-be goal just minutes into the game after teammate William Karlsson was ruled offside.
+He became the 13th American-born player to score 400 NHL goals.
+He nearly hit that mark Monday but a challenge by Toronto coach Sheldon Keefe overturned a would-be goal just minutes into the game after teammate William Karlsson was ruled offside.

 Kessel acknowledged there have been some days he thought the streak would come to an end, but he has pushed through numerous injuries and endured some pain while cherishing his time with all five teams, including his first several months with the Golden Knights.

-”No one’s at 100 percent ever in this league.
+”No one’s at 100% ever in this league.
 People think they are, there’s just no way,” he said. ”You always get bumps and bruises and nicks and don’t feel great.
 You just keep going.

 ”I have great experiences (with) every city, they’re all different.
 I like to play.
 I enjoy going out there and competing and playing the games.
 Obviously, been doing it for a long time.
 It’s still fun to me.
 I’ve loved playing in the NHL for these 17 years and hopefully, I can continue.”